 Children can also suffer from PTSD.
 In children, PTSD symptoms may differ from those seen in adults and may include trouble sleeping, acting out, or regression in toilet training, speech or behavior.
 Parents of children with PTSD may notice that the children’s artwork or pretend play involves dark or violent themes or details.

 Even suspecting you have PTSD is reason enough to get a professional opinion, especially when free help is available around the clock to service members and their families.
 If you’re not sure whom to talk to, start with any of the following:

 - Military treatment facility or covered services.
 You can locate the nearest military treatment facility and covered services in the civilian community near you through the TRICARE website.

 - Local Department of Veterans Affairs hospital.
-If you are eligible to receive care through a VA hospital or clinic, find the nearest facility through the Veterans Health Administration website.
+If you are eligible to receive care through a VA hospital or clinic, find the nearest facility through the Veterans Affairs website.

 - Military Crisis Line.
 If you or anyone you know ever experiences thoughts of suicide, call the Military Crisis Line at 800-273-8255.
 The Military Crisis Line staff can connect you with mental health support and crisis counseling services for a wide range of issues.

 Remember, you are not alone.
 Free help is available 24/7 to service members and their families.
 Seeking help is a sign of strength that helps to protect your loved ones, your career and your mental and physical health.

 Note: Military OneSource does not provide medical counseling services for issues, such as depression, substance abuse, suicide prevention or post-traumatic stress disorder.
 This article is intended for informational purposes only.
 Military OneSource can provide referrals to your local military treatment facility, TRICARE or another appropriate resource.